Solution-Focused Brief Therapy (SFBT)

 Bolster self-efficacy for dealing with obstacles

-Combat feelings of loss and reiterate long-term benefit
+Combat feelings of loss and reiterate long-term benefits

 5. Maintenance